-The new de GRISOGONO Fuso Quadrato automatic GMT watch combines the Swiss jewelry brand’s trademark square body with a pair of superimposed dials: one showing time in your current place of stay and the other, hidden when not needed by an amazing diaphragm mechanism, indicates current time in some other city.
+The new de GRISOGONO Fuso Quadrato combines the Swiss jeweler’s trademark square body with a pair of superimposed dials: one showing time in your current place of stay and the other, hidden when not needed by an amazing diaphragm mechanism, indicates the current time in some other city.
 From where we at worldwatchreview.com stand, so far this is one of the most interesting takes on an idea of a GMT watch that was presented during the last decade.

 People sometimes ask me, why I so often write positive reviews.
 Is there a certain bias to them?
 Well, the answer is simple: no, there is not.
-I am not affiliated with any brand whose products I review and even when some of them buys an advertising space on this blog, it doesn’t influence my opinion much.
+I am not affiliated with any brand whose products I review and even when some of them buy advertising space on this blog, it doesn’t influence my opinion.

-However, I don’t really like to write about things that I don’t really like.
+However, I don’t like to write about things that I don’t like.
 I understand that it always takes a lot of effort and commitment of dozens of highly educated people to design and then produce even the simplest mechanism and I appreciate that commitment and it doesn’t give me pleasure to say that this watch is lousy and that one is crafted from last year manure.
-If I however do so, it means that the brand has really pissed me off with its blatant attempt to sell you an overpriced POS with nothing but “Swiss Made” inscription on the dial to justify the price.
+If I, however, do so, it means that the brand has pissed me off with its blatant attempt to sell you an overpriced POS with nothing but “Swiss Made” inscription on the dial to justify the price.

-That said, I gladly acknowledge that I really like the new de GRISOGONO Fuso Quadrato watch.
+That said, I gladly acknowledge that I like the Fuso Quadrato.

-Looking at the first glance a bit like the recently unveiled Perrelet Turbine timepiece, this timekeeper’s “rotor” is in fact a mechanical diaphragm
+Looking at the first glance a bit like the recently unveiled Perrelet Turbine collection, this timekeeper’s “rotor” is, in fact, a mechanical diaphragm

-As you can see on the photos, both the secondary dial and the secondary hour hand feature design, which is totally different from their primary counterparts.
+Both the secondary dial and the secondary hour hand feature design, which is different from their primary counterparts.

 While the black dial on the first layer features a combination of golden arrow-shaped indices and Arabic numerals, the secondary dial is made of gold and shows black Roman numerals.